richardimaoka/alpakka-blog-post/README.md

 and Cassandra indeed has a concept of tables.

-If you already have existing data stored in Cassandra and want to introduce stream-based operations in your system, or you have Akka-based or Akka Stream-based systems and looking for a database with great scalability and fault tolerance, this blog post can be useful for you.
+If you already have existing data stored in Cassandra and want to introduce stream-based operations in your system, or you have Akka-based or Akka Streams-based systems and looking for a database with great scalability and fault tolerance, this blog post can be useful for you.

 ## Prerequisites for running Examples